Campaign of the Month: June 2014

 The DroST IIa was the continuation of the popular Series-I ships.
 Utilizing an aerodyne configuration both for the ease of piloting as well as loading/off-loading operations using a large aft combination roll-on/roll-off ramps/bay door, it could carry two companies of heavy armor or a battalion of light armor (up to 2200 metric tons of cargo), as well as crew, support personnel and supplies.
 The boxy interior cargo bay is divided into two stacked decks, with access to the top deck provided by a ramp at the aft end of the deck; unfortunately, deploying an upper-level ramp cuts off access to the lower level, as there is no easy way to transfer cargo between decks without opening the bay doors.
 Moreover, there are no dedicated vehicular maintenance bays, while quarters for vehicle crews and mechanics are little more than tightly packed infantry bunk cubicles set into the sides of the cargo bays, and their recreation, mess and common areas for such personnel in whatever remaining space they can clear.
 Meanwhile, the ship’s ten-person crew, and up to ten paying passengers, occupy the two decks below the cargo bays.

 Captain Frank Elgyn is a mercenary and a smuggler, whose extensive contacts had allowed him to smuggle weapons and munitions from the black market in Liao space, to pirate and militia forces in the Periphery.
-He recently began serving Colonel “White Death” as a gun-runner, shipping munitions and priority cargoes from his holdings on System – Dunkelheim to contacts in the Periphery – traditionally various Shadowports along the Davion frontier.
-In addition, the crew of “The Betty” often haul around specialists (such as his personal techs and engineers), various specialty vehicles and other important cargoes when White Death relocates…
+He began serving Lord-Marshal “White Death” for a couple years as a gun-runner, shipping munitions and priority cargoes from his holdings on System – Dunkelheim to contacts in the Periphery – traditionally various Shadowports along the Davion frontier.
+In addition, the crew of “The Betty” often hauled around specialists (such as his personal techs and engineers), various specialty vehicles and other important cargoes when White Death relocated.

 “The Betty” was repaired using various cloned components from a FWL manufacturing line (now defunct) produced by Andurien Industries.
 Although her controls are a little “flaky”, with her hull scarred by over four centuries of hard use, she is still capable of performing quite well.
 Her upgraded Kapesen engines have recently been over-hauled, providing very good acceleration, thrust and speed.